New! Certification Program

 Clemson, SC—(August 24, 2015)—Dr. Steven L. Paine has joined the Board of Directors of the National Dropout Prevention Network (NDPN).
 Paine, who served for six years as West Virginia’s 25th superintendent of schools, is a nationally recognized educator credited with transforming the state’s public school instructional program.
 “We’re pleased to welcome Dr. Paine as a… Read more »

-The National Dropout Prevention Center is pleased to announce our March Sale of the Month!
-A bundle of three books centered around Early Childhood Education is being offered at a significant discount for the month of March.
-We will be offering Family Literacy Strategies: First Steps to Academic Success, Early Literacy Strategies: First Steps Toward Dropout Prevention, and On-Site Technical Assistance: How to Increase the Knowledge and Skills of Child-Care Professionals for a combined price of $15, which is a $24 value!
+The National Dropout Prevention Center is pleased to announce our August Sale of the Month!
+A bundle of three books centered around Early Childhood Education is being offered at a significant discount for the month of August.
+Book titles are Early Literacy Education: First Steps Toward Dropout Prevention, Family Literacy Strategies: First Steps for Academic Success, and… Read more »

 NCES and BJS annual report examining crime in schools and colleges